Navigation

 DesignLab assigned me a travel discovery platform called Wayfarer.
 The brief was specific: redesign the homepage and fix the onboarding flow.
 Users found the existing multi-step signup confusing, repetitive, and inefficient.
 The layout was inconsistent across devices.
 The visual language didn't match the audience it was trying to reach.

-The audience: adventurous travelers aged 21–30, digitally native, mobile-first, more interested in authentic cultural experiences than resort packages.
+Adventurous travelers aged 21–30, digitally native, mobile-first, more interested in authentic cultural experiences than resort packages.
 They research before they commit.
 They browse before they plan.
 Wayfarer's job is to help them discover where to go next, not to book the flight.

 Design constraint

 Wayfarer is a discovery tool, not a booking platform.
 The brief said so explicitly.
-Everything I built had to survive that filter.

 02